Da-Fecto/WireMailBranding/README.md

 ### Setting the defaults

 Go to the module settings and set the path to your email template.
 Make sure it is an absolute URL.
 Optionally you could inline all CSS with [Emogrifier](https://github.com/jjriv/emogrifier) when you add a CSS file.
-This file needs to have the same name as your wrapper template and it must end with the extension .css.
+The CSS file needs to be placed in the same folder, have the same basename as the wrapper and should end with the .css extension.

-Using the inliner only on the bodyHTML is way more efficient then applying it to the complete HTML.
-So we recommend to inline all styles in the wrapper manually and only apply the inliner on the bodyHTML.
+When using the [Emogrifier](https://github.com/jjriv/emogrifier) CSS inliner applying it on the bodyHTML only is the most efficient way.
+We recommend you to write the inline styles for the wrapper manually.

 ### Overwriting the defaults